-Ordinary proceedings (proceedings on the merits) are in first instance conducted before one of 19 Dutch District Courts.
-AMS Attorneys advises to start proceedings on the merits when the debtor may dispute the claim on arguable grounds (such as a defence that delivered goods were defective).
+Standard proceedings or proceedings on the merits (bodemprocedure) are in first instance heard before a Dutch district court.
+We advise initiating proceedings on the merits when, for example, a counterparty or debtor may dispute the claim on arguable grounds: such as a defence that delivered goods were defective.

-Corporate litigation concerns all legal disputes involving corporations, their shareholders and any other of their bodies (such as the management, supervisory board, and employees or the works council).
+Corporate litigation concerns all legal disputes involving corporations, their shareholders and any of their corporate bodies, including the management board, supervisory board, the works council and employee representative bodies.

 Read more on corporate litigation in The Netherlands

-The Dutch Code of Civil Proceedings contains, apart from the basic rules on how the proceedings are conducted, also the rules on (civil) evidence (including the rules on how evidence should be assessed, and how evidence by ways of hearing witnesses should be obtained.
+The Dutch Code of Civil Proceedings provides for, in addition to the basic rules on how court proceedings are conducted, the rules on (civil) evidence.
+These rules stipulate how evidence is to be assessed, and how evidence by way of hearing witnesses is to be obtained.

 Read more on evidence in Dutch Civil Law